alishhde/NLP_SentimentAnalysis/README.md

-# Natural Language Processin - Sentiment Analysis
+# Natural Language Processing - Sentiment Analysis

 As it appears from the name of the each notebook, I have implemented Naive Bayes and Logistice Regression algorithms to analyse the sentiment of tweets.